When you ride your chopper... you're king of the road...

 Chopper Nostalgia...

-This page is being upgraded in the near future and will be renamed.
+This page is at bit messy at present.
+It is slowly being upgraded in the near future and will be renamed.
 A couple of CA members are viewing and writing reviews of 70's movies especially for this page.
-When a dozen movies have been reviewed, we will get them online in the new format...
+If you would like to review some chopper movies for this page email Prof: andrew@choppersaustralia.com

 On this page ...